PavelMal/selenide-example/README.md

 You can run tests in parallel by adding param `-Psuite="Parallel"`also you can configure thread amount by adding param `-Pthreads="2"` into 'arguments'.

 In case of no additional params tests will start with default configuration (`single` thread with a `single` suite).
-Also added params `-PbaseUrl` for example:
+Also, you can add a param `-PbaseUrl` to change a start URL for example:

 - `-PbaseUrl="google.com"`